-Based on hazard analysis, assessment of associated risks and intended use, the company shall define the key parameters for the packaging materials in detailed specifications complying with the current relevant legislation and other relevant hazards or risks.
-The company shall check and verify the suitability and existence of functional barrier(s) of the consumer unit packaging material for each relevant product test / analysis, such as:
+Based on risks and intended use, key parameters for the packaging materials shall be defined in detailed specifications complying with the current relevant legislation and other relevant hazards or risks.
+Suitability of the food contact packaging materials and existence of functional barrier(s) shall be validated for each relevant product.
+It shall be monitored and demonstrated by test/analysis, for example:

 - organoleptic tests

 - storage tests

 - chemical analyses

-- migration test results. (see also chapter 3: Migration test results)
+- migration test results.

-For all packaging materials used, the company must determine the key parameters and define specifications for them through a hazard analysis/risk assessment.
+For all packaging materials used, the company must determine the key parameters and define specifications for them based on risks and intended use.

-Legal limits and relevant hazards/risks with an impact on the suitability of the packaging material, according to the intended use must be considered in the hazard analysis/risk assessment.
+Legal limits and relevant hazards/risks with an impact on the suitability of the packaging material, according to the intended use must be considered in the risk assessment.

-The suitability of all packaging materials (including glue and ink when applicable) and the existence of functional barriers must either be proven by adequate compliance information (e.g. CoC) or the food manufacturer must determine the relevant test/analysis to demonstrate this.
+The suitability of all packaging materials (including glue and ink when applicable) and the existence of functional barriers must either be proven by adequate compliance information (e.g. DoC) or the food manufacturer must determine the relevant test/analysis to demonstrate this.
 The test/analysis used must be one of those listed in the requirement.

-- Does a risk assessment exist for packaging and the suitability of the materials? - Are specifications available for all packaging materials in use? - How is it ensured that packaging material complies with current relevant legislation? - Does it include material without direct contact to food, ensuring no direct negative influence on the product? - Is the interaction between different materials checked?
+- Are packaging risks and the suitability of materials assessed? - Are specifications available for all packaging materials in use? - How is it ensured that packaging material complies with current relevant legislation? - Does it include material without direct contact to food, ensuring no direct negative influence on the product? - Is the interaction between different materials checked?
 How? - Who develops, reviews new packaging material? - Which test(s) is/are necessary to confirm the suitability?